Lockbox Technology

 What is a lockbox

-Thus the need for a lockbox – a secure repository attached to something exterior to the home that has a key to the front door.
+A lockbox – a secure repository, steel box, attached to something exterior that is solid and solidly anchored that has a key to the front door.
+The attachment is usually to the pipe for a gas or water meter.

 Supra Lockboxes